drago-ex/sessions/readme.md

 	- Drago\Http\Sessions
 ```

-In class we build namespace for session:
+Use the namespace in the class:

 ```php
 $sessionSection = $this->sessions->getSessionSection('namespace');